The River Children

 His chip’s health monitoring app scans his body, which is seated in front of the Work Station within his Living Environment.

-The words “95% Healthy!” parades in green across his senses, followed by the sounds of trumpets, whistles, and the clapping of a thousand human hands.
+The words “95% Healthy!” parade in green across his senses, followed by the sounds of trumpets, whistles, and the clapping of a thousand human hands.

 Over these results, an advertisement is plastered.